 The Emerson DIGITAL was connected to all sources with the Analysis Plus Black Digital Cable, AudioQuest Carbon Coaxial Digital Cable, and Cardas Clear Digital Coaxial Cable.

 The Emerson DIGITAL betrayed its Swiss origins almost immediately; utter neutrality with excellent detail retrieval.
-Like a clear day in the Alps with wonderfully crisp clean air; although my relatives who live outside of Geneva tell me it’s all a huge lie.
+Like a clear day in the Alps with wonderfully crisp clean air; although my relatives who live outside of Geneva tell me a different story.

 The Audiolab 6000A is a very neutral sounding amplifier with a DAC that runs straight down the middle; the Emerson DIGITAL proved that to be the case with warmer sounding loudspeakers like the Q Acoustics 3030i and Wharfedale 12.1’s.